 • Delivering short-term courses or themed French sessions (travel French, basic conversation, exam preparation)

 These roles allow you to practise lesson planning, manage different learner abilities, and build professional references.
-Many teachers secure paid roles after demonstrating reliability and teaching quality through volunteer work.
+Many teachers secure paid roles after demonstrating reliability and teaching quality through volunteer work, and some even choose to broaden their experience by teaching abroad.
+You can read more about opportunities to teach French in another country.

 Gaining experience for French teaching does not require waiting for the perfect opportunity.
 By actively assisting teachers, offering beginner lessons, choosing practice-based certifications, and volunteering strategically, aspiring French teachers can build real classroom experience step by step.